 Wow, it’s hard to even joke about that level of pretension… Ok let’s start over.
 The Ommegang Brewery Three Philosophers Belgian Quadruple Ale was a hell of a beer.
-Being a quad, I had high hopes for this guy and it delivered.
+Being a quad, I had high hopes for this guy (or girl, if you fancy that) and it delivered.
 Described by the brewery itself as a beer “made for contemplation”, it certainly evoked contemplation just by drinking it.
 It’s dangerous to go alone, so I took my Taste Bud Xavi on this ponderous journey with me.
 Here’s what we thought:

 At 45 degrees F (5 degrees below the suggested serving temp of 50 F)